Superb sailing performance

 High performance under engine

 The COAST 250 is the first in a new range of contemporary craft from Swallow Yachts that combine first class sailing performance with a range of powerful engine options.
 Owners can enjoy not only the benefits of sailing in a modern performance yacht, but also the wonderful flexibility of a craft that can motor quickly too.
-The COAST 250 will be featured in many European magazines during 2018 and has been nominated for the prestigious 2019 European Yacht Of The Year award.
+The COAST 250 was nominated for the prestigious 2019 European Yacht Of The Year award.